ChrisWhealy/wasm_sha256/docs/wat_tip_and_tricks.md

    ;;         0x00000018       8   i64     Bytes transferred by the last io operation
    ```

-   These locations are then never refenced directly, but always via global pointers.

-2. Never hard code address values within the coding itself because this will rapidly become unmanageble if (when!) you decide to rearrange the memory layout.
+1. Never hard code address values within the coding itself because this will rapidly become unmanageble if (when!) you decide to rearrange the memory layout.

-   So the locations shown in the memory map above have the following corresponding pointer declarations:
+   So the locations shown in the memory map above have the following corresponding global declarations:

    ```wat
    (global $FD_FILE_PTR        i32 (i32.const 0x00000000))